MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/report/reportinstance-saveashtml-method.md

 The SaveAsHTML method can be used on the Report data type and on Report variables.
 When you are programming the SaveAsHTML method, if you do not know the specific report that you want to run, then use the static version of the SaveAsHTML method, see [Report.SaveAsHtml(Integer, Text [, var Record])](./report-saveashtml-method.md).

-When you call the SaveAsHTML method, the report is generated and saved to "FileName."
+When you call the SaveAsHTML method, the report is generated and saved to the file specified in "*FileName*."
 The request page is not shown.

 [!INCLUDE[report_download_file](../../includes/include-report-download-file.md)]